Rachel Azaria: Member of Knesset (2015-2019)

 In December 2015, the Knesset approved a preliminary reading of legislation Azaria sponsored to enable fathers to take more time off from work to care for their infants.
 The proposed changes to the Women's Labor Law and the National Insurance Law passed with a vote of 49 in favor and none against.

 At Azaria's initiative, Israel's mandatory minimum paid vacation law was updated for the first time since 1951, increasing the minimum legal paid vacation entitlement from 10 to 12 days.

-In May 2018, Azaria led a group of 10 female MKs who boycotted speeches by fellow MK Yehuda Glick after it was revealed that Glick had met with a Gett refuser on Knesset grounds.
-It was not immediately clear why Glick — who had previously spoken in favor of prenuptial agreements to avoid the problems associated with gett refusal — had invited the get refuser, and there was no comment from his office after the story broke.
+In May 2018, Azaria led a group of 10 female MKs who boycotted speeches by fellow MK Yehuda Glick after it was revealed that he had met with a Gett refuser on Knesset grounds.
+It was not immediately clear why Glick — who had previously spoken in favor of prenuptial agreements to avoid the problems associated with gett refusal — had invited the get refuser.
 Approximately a week later, Glick posted to his Facebook page explaining that he was mediating the conflict between the estranged husband and wife.
 With the post, Glick attached a video showing Azaria and the other MKs not letting him speak from the Knesset plenum and criticized Azaria for not attempting to privately ask him for an explanation before publicly attacking him.
 The next day, Glick posted a picture with him and Azaria together noting that he had accepted her initiative to bury the hatchet.

 Return to Jerusalem politics

 In June 2018, Azaria announced that she would run for Mayor of Jerusalem in the 2018 Jerusalem mayoral election, though she had not yet secured the support of her former party at the time of her announcement.
 In July, the party decided to allow Azaria to return as its head.
 In response, the outgoing head of the party, Fleur Hassan-Nahoum chose to join Azaria's opponent, Ze'ev Elkin.
 Hassan-Nahoum said she was surprised when Azaria decided to run, and noted that she had a "real issue" with Azaria's candidacy splitting the city's pluralistic vote.
 In response, Azaria called it "unfortunate" that Hassan-Nahoum chose to leave the party after their decision and wished her good luck.

 In September, Azaria decided to withdraw her name from the ballot and support Likud’s Environmental Protection Minister Ze'ev Elkin.
 Azaria returned to her role in the Knesset.
 She continued in this role until the government body officially passed a law dispersing itself in late December 2018.
 Following this announcement, Azaria announced in early January 2019 that she would be leaving the Kulanu party for the upcoming elections.